Russian dialects: Astrakhani Russian

 Astrakhani Russian is a collection of varieties of Russian spoken in Astrakhan Oblast, predominantly by the ethnically mixed population—ethnic Russians (61%), Kazakhs (17%), Tatars (7%) among the main speakers, and include many other groups such as Azeris, "Dagestani" (by self-identification according to the 2010 census), Nogay, and Ukrainians.

 Like Dagestani Russian, Astrakhan Russian refers to many different dialects varying depending on a speaker's native language, ethnicity, age, occupation, and other social factors.
 Even in the metropolitan area of Astrakhan where a person of a minority background is likely to grow up speaking only Russian, traces of their heritage language are still present.

 Cossack Russian

 Balachka

 Balachka is spoken in the Kuban region of Russia, by the Kuban Cossacks.
 The Kuban Cossacks being descendants of the Zaporozhian Cossacks are beginning to consider themselves as a separate ethnic identity.
-Their dialect is based on Middle Dnieprian with the Ukrainian grammar.
-It includes dialectical words of central Ukrainian with frequent inclusion of Russian vocabulary, in particular for modern concepts and items.
+Their dialect is based on the Middle Dnieprian dialect of the Ukrainian language.
+Balachka includes dialectical words of central Ukrainian with frequent inclusion of Russian vocabulary, in particular for modern concepts and items.
 It varies somewhat from one area to another.